wilson-dillan/sodoku_solver/README.md

 Next steps:
-- Finish the solver.
-Currently, it is not filling in a cell correctly
+- Finish the solver methods to complete a valid BFS
+- Get the children boards that are valid
+- compute if a board is valid